 Here are the best streets to see Christmas lights in Sydney.

 Lane Cove Council definitely has their Christmas antics together, running a Light Up Lane Cove competition every year (so obviously, it’s going to be good).
-There’s no one street that showcases the best light display in the area because, well, they’re all impressive.
+There’s no one street that showcases the best light display in the area because, well, they’re all impressive (but Sutherland Street was last year’s MVP).
 Cue an-honest-to-god fairy light expedition.

 Pair your light-seeing with some dinner (and by dinner we mean ice-cream from the staple ice-cream van) around the streets of North Ryde.
 For serious wow factor, Schumack Street can’t be missed.

 There’s a glorious and picturesque bunch of streets you should be trawling your way through in Baulkham Hills.
-We’re talking about Geraldine Avenue, Brokenwood Place, Marcel Place, Baulkham Hills Road and Juniper Place has a cute selection of homes who are all about the Chrissy spirit too.
+We’re talking about Geraldine Avenue, Brokenwood Place, Marcel Place, Baulkham Hills Road and Juniper Place which all have a cute selection of homes who are all about the Chrissy spirit too.

 Make your way to Excelsior Avenue this month because trust us, you’ll want to see over 10,000 lights in action.
 There are surprise visits from Santa (you know, before the big day), inflatables, BBQs and a heap of special events sprinkled throughout the month and we’re all over this one.

-Nothing can prepare you for the kaleidoscopic light overload at the Cascades, a local favourite (and soon to be yours if it’s not already).
+Nothing can prepare you for the kaleidoscopic light overload at The Cascades, a local favourite (and soon to be yours).
+These houses have been killing it for the last couple of years and are sure to bring their A-Game to 2019.
 Charge those phone batteries because we guarantee you’ll be on the ‘Gram religiously.

-There are singing Santas, polar bears, Frosty The Snowman and a light up Olaf (because why not?).
+The whole suburb is in on the game but, if you’re in the hood, make sure you head down to Karne Street North!
+One house, in particular, is known to have singing Santas, polar bears, Frosty The Snowman and a light-up Olaf (because why not?).
+And occasionally the big man himself even pops by.
 Yep, you’ll find one of the biggest light shows in Sydney right here.

 Check into Madrers Avenue and Souter Street all the shining Christmas decorations.
-With over 50,000 LED lights, a singing bear, reindeer and even a ferris wheel, you’ll wonder if you really found wonderland.
+With over 50,000 LED lights, a singing bear, reindeer, the whole gang!
+You’ll wonder if you really found wonderland.